| 20 February, uphill

 I couldnt help but wonder if he thought Mother

 Natures demonstration a bad omen.
+I was worried about

 something different this morning, curious if wed